Quantity Takeoff from Drawings Step by Step – Complete Guide for Beginners

 Step 2: Prepare Measurement Sheet

-Create a measurement sheet in notebook or MS Excel.
+Create a measurement sheet in a notebook or in MS Excel.
 Divide it into sections like excavation, concrete, brickwork, plaster, steel, etc.

 Step 3: Calculate Excavation Quantity